yhejazi/info474/a2/README.md

 ![NutritionFacts Suggested Daily Intake of McDonalds Items by Category](imgs/Final.png)
 > Average percentage of suggested daily intake for Nutrition Type vs. Category

+This heatmap shows how on average a McDonald's item will compare to the NutritionFacts suggested daily intake.
+A percentage will show the proportion of an average item's nutrition amount vs. suggested daily intake for each nutrition type.
+Redder colors encode a higher percentage of daily intake.
+We can observe from here that transfat for burgers has the highest ratio - on average, a burger item will have 157.03% of the suggested daily intake of transfat.
+The lowest percentage we see is for a HappyMeal item - on average, HappyMeals will have only 4.38% of the suggested daily intake for carbs.